9ao9ai9ar/stack-exchange-backup/README.md

 #### [StackExchangeBackupLaravel](https://github.com/ryancwalsh/StackExchangeBackupLaravelPHP)

-StackExchangeBackupLaravel allows exporting a somewhat complete data footprint of a user on the Stack Exchange network, but the output files are in JSON rather than Markdown, which are also zipped and uploaded to Amazon S3 by default.
+StackExchangeBackupLaravel allows exporting a somewhat complete data footprint of a user on the Stack Exchange network.
-By contrast, Stack Exchange Backup is simple and straightforward: everything is downloaded to the local machine only, and installation is easier and documentation more thorough.
+The user contents are transcoded to JSON from their original Markdown format and uploaded to Amazon S3 by default.

 ### [Stack Exchange Data Explorer](https://data.stackexchange.com/)